achrafkeddour/linux-formation/chapter-2/distro2.md

 Another example is **Scientific Linux**, a Red Hat-based distribution used for scientific purposes.
 Sponsored by **Fermilab**, it powers applications like particle accelerators, including the **Large Hadron Collider at CERN**.

 ---

+## SUSE
+**SUSE** is a Linux distribution originally based on Slackware.
+After several ownership changes, it became an independent business in 2018.
+SUSE Linux Enterprise is a server product with some proprietary code, while openSUSE is a free, fully open-source version similar to CentOS.

+## Debian
+**Debian** is a community-driven Linux distribution that promotes the use of open-source software and adherence to standards.
+Debian created its own package management system based on the **.deb** file format.
+Unlike Red Hat, which leaves support for non-Intel and AMD platforms to other projects, Debian supports many platforms directly.

+**Ubuntu** is one of the most popular Debian-based distributions, created by Canonical.
+Canonical provides support services for Ubuntu and offers several versions for different use cases, including desktop, server, and specialized applications.
+Ubuntu also provides **Long-Term Support (LTS)** versions, which are maintained for 3 years on desktops and 5 years on servers, ensuring stability for developers and businesses.

+**Linux Mint** is another popular distribution, originally a fork of Ubuntu.
+It still relies on the **Ubuntu repositories**.
+Linux Mint is free to use, with different versions available, some of which include proprietary codecs that might have legal restrictions in certain countries.

+---